RipCurrent/accountingblog/README.md

-# accountingblog
+# Accounting Blog
-Description of Accounting terms
+Description of Accounting terms. concepts and processes